3-D live MRI-Prostate biopsy – the optimized further development to the classical biopsy

 A Sedative Instead of General Anesthesia

 Our patients are given a sedative to make sure they are able to remain still while in a prone position.
 Otherwise, patient movements would likely make it necessary to repeatedly correct the progress of the needle on its way to the sites of suspicious tissue within the prostate.
+The administration of a sedative comes with a number of standard precautions such as refraining from operating a motor vehicle.
+We inform our patients both orally and in writing about the precautions that are necessary after taking a sedative.

 A Sterile and Hygienic Procedure